-- Growing Up WILD: Exploring Nature With Children (Ages 3–7 Years).
+- Growing Up WILD: Exploring Nature With Young Children (Ages 3–7 Years).
 This workshop is designed for early childhood educators with activities that build on children’s sense of wonder about nature and invites them to explore wildlife and the world around them.
 Educators experience a wide range of activities that provide a foundation for developing a child’s positive impression about nature.

 - Project WILD and Aquatic WILD workshops are interdisciplinary, hands-on learning opportunities for educators of K-12 level students focusing on terrestrial and aquatic wildlife and ecosystems.
 The curriculums encourage problem-solving and decision-making skills concerning the environment.
-Scout leaders, youth group leaders, homeschoolers, and both formal and non-formal educators find the materials and workshop valuable.
+Scout leaders, youth group leaders, homeschoolers, and both formal and non-formal educators find the materials and workshops valuable.

 - Flying WILD is a whole-school approach to environmental education using birds as the focus.
 Targeted for the middle-school level audience, though widely adaptable, Flying WILD offers practical, hands-on classroom and outdoor field-investigation experiences connecting real-world experiences in bird biology, conservation, and natural history.
 Project-based classroom applications, service learning, and community involvement are encouraged.

 North American Conservation Education Strategy Resources